YannickMeeus/YannickMeeus/README.md

 👋

-I'm historically a back-end engineer, having worked on payments integration systems, warehouse integration systems, a full Dealer Management Software offering, and various other bits and bobs.
+I'm historically a back-end engineer, having worked on payments integration systems, warehouse integration systems, a full Dealer Management Software offering, Facebook integrations, authorization and authentication systems, real-time notifications, and various other bits and bobs.

 In my spare time I:
 - parent - I have a newly initialised son